Xilinx/Vitis-AI/README.md

  - Prepare for the Vitis AI docker image.

     There are two types of docker image provided - CPU docker and GPU docker.
-If you have a compatible nVidia graphics card with CUDA support, you could use GPU docker; otherwise you could use DPU docker.
+If you have a compatible nVidia graphics card with CUDA support, you could use GPU docker; otherwise you could use CPU docker.

    **CPU Docker**